“For every action there is a reaction.”

 Jefferson started to use Nathan as his scapegoat until he decided to end his life as well once and for all.
 Max, captured and tied to a chair, manages to jump through time using certain photos as gates, but the more she tries to bring everything back to normal the more damage she might cause.

-Thanks to David Madsen who finds the white room and kills Jefferson in anger for Chloe’s death, Max is free to go and find her close friend (and possible love interest) Warren, so that she can put her hands on a photo he took that night before she and Chloe ended up in trouble with the crazy professor.
+Thanks to David Madsen who finds the white room and kills Jefferson in anger for Chloe’s death should you decide to tell him the truth, Max is free to go and find her close friend (and possible love interest) Warren, so that she can put her hands on a photo he took that night before she and Chloe ended up in trouble with the crazy professor.

 And here we go again, saving Chloe’s life.
-Jefferson has been arrested, Rachel Amber found, all is well what ends well… if it weren’t for the upcoming tornado which is now hitting Arcadia Bay killing everyone.
+Jefferson has been arrested, Rachel Amber found, all is well what ends well… if it weren’t for the upcoming tornado which is now hitting Arcadia Bay, about to kill everyone.

 At last, both Max and Chloe figure out whas is going on with the storm.
 Max has changed the events so many times that she created different destinies and timilines, breaking the natural balance of things in order to save her best friend over and over again.
 The only way to restore the present and save everyone’s life is to rewind one last time using the butterfly photo Max took in the bathroom before saving her friend from Nathan’s gun, which Chloe’s kept as a memento after their reunion.